ideasman42/the_joy_of_life_drawing/book.rst

 they are my children, and I enjoy them all.

 From the 60 second image to the 60 minute one
-(shown above), I endeavour to create artwork, to reveal the soul of the sitter, as much as to express some reasonable likeness.
+(shown here), I endeavour to create artwork, to reveal the soul of the sitter, as much as to express some reasonable likeness.
 I commend you to do likewise, enjoy the music, be sincere, but not too